mui/material-ui/docs/src/pages/customization/globals/globals.md

 # Globals

-<p class="description">The overrides key enables you to customize the appearance of all instances of a component type, while the props key enables you to change the default value(s) of a component's props.</p>
+<p class="description">The styleOverrides key enables you to customize the appearance of all instances of a component type, while the props key enables you to change the default value(s) of a component's props.</p>

 ## CSS

-When the configuration variables aren't powerful enough, you can take advantage of the `overrides` key of the `theme` to potentially change **every single style** injected by Material-UI into the DOM.
+When the configuration variables aren't powerful enough, you can take advantage of the `styleOverrides` key of the `theme` to potentially change **every single style** injected by Material-UI into the DOM.
 That's a really powerful feature.

 To override lab components styles with TypeScript, check [this documentation](/components/about-the-lab/#typescript).